HRSHDG8/cs635-assignment3/ReadME.md

 orchestrator.
 Also, the changes are not easy to add on without interfering with the existing logic.
 (You essentially change the behavior of the class)

-If you choose to use a decorator, it ensures any new logic (creating,executing, and saving commands) are handled separately and that inventory can still function independently, if you need inventory to be persisted all you need is a decorator wrapped around your inventory.
+If you choose to use a decorator, it ensures any new logic (creating,executing, and saving commands) is handled separately and that inventory can still function independently, if you need inventory to be persisted all you need is a decorator wrapped around your inventory.
 The decorator seamlessly handles the responsibility of persisting commands and inventory to a file, while the core inventory can handle the responsibility of handling the inventory